murffious/pythonclass-cornell/README.md

     Welcome to my repo demonstrating/documenting some of my python programming skills.
 I have 7 folders here that I have done recently.
-My desire is to show that I can write CLEAN EFFICIENT pyton code to solve any problem and use some of the core, well known python modules/packages/libraries.
+My desire is to show that I can write CLEAN EFFICIENT python code to solve any problem and use some of the core, well known python modules/packages/libraries.

+    My desire is to use these skills to code my RaspberryPi, maybe some desktop OS stuff, AI/ML for sure and Django Web or Flask API code projects.
+I am an experienced (3+ years fs web dev) developer and with that background can comfortably use this language as needed at an intermediate level but am stronger with JS still at the moment of making this repo in 2020.

+    1. `/currencyconvert` A foreign exchange currency converter.
+CLI usage only right now.
+    2. `/auditdata` Audit Data
+    3. `/coursework` My full coursework demonstrating each aspect of Python
+    4. `/scraper` Web jobs scraper
+    5. `/oop-udemy` Object Oriented Practice Code showing 4 core principles.
+    6. `APIwFlask` A Flask web API hosted on python Anywhere
+    7. `ml-python-udacity` ML Code practice

+    Here is a summary of the skills learned @Cornell University obtaining the certification `SOFTWARE DEVELOPMENT IN PYTHON`.

     I wrote all the code minus some of the tests in the 'coursework' folder and those are labeled with authors of each.

     This course was very challenging and rewarding in many many ways.
 I agree with the overwhelming amounts data from developer surveys that show python is an enjoyable language to code in.

-My desire is to use these skills to code my RaspberryPi, maybe some desktop OS stuff, AI/ML for sure and Django Web or Flask API code projects.
-I am an experienced (3+ years fs web dev) develpoer and with that background can comfortably use this language as needed at an intermediate level but am stronger with JS still at the moment of making this repo in 2020.

-1. A foreign exchange currency converter.
-CLI usage only right now.
-2. Audit Data
-3. My full coursework demonstrating each aspect of Python
-4. Web scarper
-5. Object Oriented Practice Code showing 4 core principles.
-6. A Flask web API hosted on python Anywhere
-7. ML Code practice

-Here is a summary of the skills learned @Cornell University obtaining the certification `SOFTWARE DEVELOPMENT IN PYTHON`.

     ###### CIS551 - PYTHON FUNDAMENTALS

     Run a Python script you have been given

     Work with expressions in interactive mode

     Work with functions in interactive mode

     Work with variables in interactive mode

     Write a basic Python script that includes built-in functions and modules

     ###### CIS552 - USER-DEFINED FUNCTIONS IN PYTHON

     Identify how functions work

     Build a technical vocabulary

     Visualize Python executions

     Follow rules for writing functions

     Recognize a properly formatted specification

     Identify strategies for effective debugging

     Turn an English description into code

     Read and interpret error messages

     Write an informative error message

     ###### CIS553 - DEVELOPING A CURRENCY CONVERTER

     Utilize Python to work with a web service

     Assemble the tools necessary to develop a currency converter

     Create a currency converter

     ###### CIS554 - CONTROLLING PROGRAM FLOW

     Write conditional statements and expressions

     Design and test functions

     Evaluate expressions

     Create statement visualizations

     Write recursive definitions and functions

     Design and implement divide and conquer algorithms

     ###### CIS555 - MASTERING DATA STRUCTURES

     Program with objects

     Visualize Python objects

     Represent multidimensional data

     Design functions

     ###### CIS556 - AUDITING DATASETS

     _Use scripts to extract information or wrangle data_

     _Read CSV, TXT and JSON files_

     _Process datetime objects_

     _Build a Python application package_